Franco Moretti: Biography

 In 2017, Kimberly Latta accused Moretti, in a Facebook post, of having sexually assaulted her in 1985.
 He denied the accusation, stating their relationship had been fully consensual.
+According to Latta, Moretti threatened he would destroy her career if she spoke about his behavior, and she was afraid of being punished somehow for speaking out.
 Later, two other allegations of harassment from the 1990s emerged, both denied by Moretti.
+The Stanford Daily reported about a woman who recalled she had set a dog loose to stop Moretti’s unreciprocated advances; in that same Daily article, another graduate student at Johns Hopkins University said that Moretti had inappropriately touched her.
 No formal proceeding of any sort was ever opened against him.
 A Stanford spokesperson declared that the university was reviewing the case and "determining whether there are any actions for Stanford to take", and the process was concluded without any action ever being taken.

-Moretti is currently emeritus professor at Stanford, and a “permanent fellow” at the Wissenschaftskolleg in Berlin.
-He is a member of the American Academy of Arts and Sciences, of the American Philosophical Society, and of the scientific board of the “Institute for World Literature“ at Harvard.
+Moretti is currently emeritus professor at Stanford, and a "permanent fellow" at the Wissenschaftskolleg in Berlin.
+He is a member of the American Academy of Arts and Sciences, of the American Philosophical Society, and of the scientific board of the "Institute for World Literature" at Harvard.
 He is a regular contributor to New Left Review, and has continued to advise doctoral students in various countries (Tartu, Lausanne, Harvard, Paris, Siena), receiving an honorary doctorate from Babeș-Bolyai University in Cluj, and becoming a member of the Brno Narratological Circle.
 His latest book – Far Country.
-Scenes from American Culture, published simultaneously in Italy, the United States and Britain in 2019 – is framed by a long reflection on his first and last university courses, that covers the years from 1979 to 2016; the German edition – Ein fernes Land, Konstanz University Press, 2020 – has been saluted as a “future standard for the field” and “a mandatory reading for all those who are beginning to study the humanities”.
+Scenes from American Culture, published simultaneously in Italy, the United States and Britain in 2019 – is framed by a long reflection on his first and last university courses, that covers the years from 1979 to 2016; the German edition – Ein fernes Land, Konstanz University Press, 2020 – has been saluted as a "future standard for the field" and "a mandatory reading for all those who are beginning to study the humanities".
 During the pandemic of 2020–22, Moretti has continued to give lectures online for audiences in Copenhagen, Berlin, Delhi, Naples, São Paulo and more.